popov-alex/NPM-Search--React-RTK-Query-Typescript/README.md

 The React part of this application is rather straightforward.
 We render a search input which gets the names of npm packages from an api.

-The real goal (and challenge) here was to connect Typescript with React-Redux.
+The real goal (and challenge) here was to connect Typescript with React-Redux Toolkit.

 # Getting Started with Create React App